-where SSR is the regression sum of squares, the squared deviation of the predicted value of y from the mean value of y ($\hat{y} - \bar{y}$), and SST is the total sum of squares which is the total squared deviation of the dependent variable, y, from its mean value, including the error term.
-Figure 13.9 shows how the total deviation of the dependent variable, y, is partitioned into these two pieces.
+where SSR is the regression sum of squares, the squared deviation of the predicted value of y from the mean value of y ( $\hat{y} - \bar{y}$ ), and SST is the total sum of squares which is the total squared deviation of the dependent variable, y, from its mean value, including the error term, SSE, the sum of squared errors.
+Figure 13.10 shows how the total deviation of the dependent variable, y, is partitioned into these two pieces.

-Figure 13.9 shows the estimated regression line and a single observation, x_1 .
+Figure 13.10 shows the estimated regression line and a single observation, $x_1$ .
 Regression analysis tries to explain the variation of the data about the mean value of the dependent variable, y.
 The question is, why do the observations of y vary from the average level of y?
-The value of y at observation x_1 varies from the mean of y by the difference ($y_i - \bar{y}$).
+The value of y at observation $x_1$ varies from the mean of y by the difference ( $y_i - \bar{y}$ ).
 The sum of these differences squared is SST, the sum of squares total.
-The actual value of y at x_1 deviates from the estimated value, \hat{y} , by the difference between the estimated value and the actual value, ($y_i - \hat{y}$).
-We recall that this is the error term, e, and the sum of these errors as SSE, sum of squared errors.
-The deviation of the predicted value of y, \hat{y} , from the mean value of y is ($\hat{y} - \bar{y}$) and is the SSR, sum of squares regression.
+The actual value of y at $x_1$ deviates from the estimated value, $\hat{y}$ , by the difference between the estimated value and the actual value, ( $y_i - \hat{y}$ ).
+We recall that this is the error term, e, and the sum of these errors is SSE, sum of squared errors.
+The deviation of the predicted value of y, $\hat{y}$ , from the mean value of y is ( $\hat{y} - \bar{y}$ ) and is the SSR, sum of squares regression.
 It is called "regression" because it is the deviation explained by the regression.
 (Sometimes the SSR is called SSM for sum of squares mean because it measures the deviation from the mean value of the dependent variable, y, as shown on the graph.).

-Because the SST = SSR + SSE we see that the multiple correlation coefficient is the percent of the variance, or deviation in y from its mean value, that is explained by the equation when taken as a whole.
-R^2 will vary between zero and 1, with zero indicating that none of the variation in y was explained by the equation and a value of 1 indicating that 100% of the variation in y was explained by the equation.
-For time series studies expect a high R^2 and for cross-section data expect low R^2 .
+Because the SST = SSR + SSE we see that the multiple correlation coefficient is the percent of the variance, or deviation in y from its mean value, that is explained by the equation when taken as a whole. $R^2$ will vary between zero and 1, with zero indicating that none of the variation in y was explained by the equation and a value of 1 indicating that 100% of the variation in y was explained by the equation.
+For time series studies expect a high $R^2$ and for cross-section data expect low $R^2$ .

-While a high R^2 is desirable, remember that it is the tests of the hypothesis concerning the existence of a relationship between a set of independent variables and a particular dependent variable that was the motivating factor in using the regression model.
+While a high $R^2$ is desirable, remember that it is the tests of the hypothesis concerning the existence of a relationship between a set of independent variables and a particular dependent variable that was the motivating factor in using the regression model.
 It is validating a cause and effect relationship developed by some theory that is the true reason that we chose the regression analysis.
-Increasing the number of independent variables will have the effect of increasing R^2 .
-To account for this effect the proper measure of the coefficient of determination is the R^2 , adjusted for degrees of freedom, to keep down mindless addition of independent variables.
+Increasing the number of independent variables will have the effect of increasing $R^2$ .
+To account for this effect the proper measure of the coefficient of determination is the $R^2$ , adjusted for degrees of freedom, to keep down mindless addition of independent variables.